>> Forthcoming May 2015: Hensel, M. and Turko, J. 2015. Grounds and Envelopes - Rethinking Architecture and the Built Environment. London: Routledge.

 Dear friends and colleagues,

-Performance-oriented Design is a research area of the OCEAN Design Research Association.
-This research area is dedicated to the formulation of an inclusive theoretical and mehodological framework for design based on the interaction between the different domains of agency that make up the human environment.
+Performance-oriented Design is a research area dedicated to the formulation of an inclusive to design design based on the interaction between the different domains of agency that make up the human environment.

 Stage one of the research has been completed with the publication of Performance-oriented Architecture - Rethinking Architecture and the Built Environment, which sets the scene by outlining a number of traits of non-discrete and performance-oriented architecture.